AjjMC/ajjnn/README.md

 This datapack allows mapmakers to deploy neural networks of arbitrary widths and depths in Minecraft.
 It functions as a black box that performs inference dynamically for a given model, without requiring any modifications.
 A Python script is provided, converting trained PyTorch models to standalone mcfunction files used to load them into the game.

-## Downloading and Installing
+## Installing

-The datapack can be downloaded from this repository by clicking on "Code" and then "Download ZIP".
-The folder inside the ZIP file is the datapack.
 After this folder has been added to the "datapacks" folder of a Minecraft world, ``/reload`` needs to be run in-game.
 A list of the datapack's commands is available via ``/function ajjnn:__help``.
 By convention, all functions run directly by the mapmaker start with two underscores.
 Functions starting with a single underscore are aliases that do not give any feedback messages in the chat.
 These are meant to be used by the mapmaker as part of their own map's datapack.
 Any functions not listed here are internal and are not meant to be used.

 | Function                                 | Description                                          |
 |:-----------------------------------------|:-----------------------------------------------------|